Seismic tomography

-Seismic tomography or seismotomography is a technique for imaging the subsurface of the Earth with seismic waves produced by earthquakes or explosions.
-P-, S-, and surface waves can be used for tomographic models of different resolutions based on seismic wavelength, wave source distance, and the seismograph array coverage.
-The data received at seismometers are used to solve an inverse problem, wherein the locations of reflection and refraction of the wave paths are determined.
-This solution can be used to create 3D images of velocity anomalies which may be interpreted as structural, thermal, or compositional variations.
-Geoscientists use these images to better understand core, mantle, and plate tectonic processes.
+Seismic tomography or seismotomography is a technique for imaging the subsurface of the Earth using seismic waves.
+The properties of seismic waves are modified by the material through which they travel.
+By comparing the differences in seismic waves recorded at different locations, it is possible to create a model of the subsurface structure.
+Most commonly, these seismic waves are generated by earthquakes or man-made sources such as explosions.
+Different types of waves, including P, S, Rayleigh, and Love waves can be used for tomographic images, though each comes with their own benefits and downsides and are used depending on the geologic setting, seismometer coverage, distance from nearby earthquakes, and required resolution.
+The model created by tomographic imaging is almost always a seismic velocity model, and features within this model may be interpreted as structural, thermal, or compositional variations.
+Geoscientists apply seismic tomography to a wide variety of settings in which the subsurface structure is of interest, ranging in scale from whole-Earth structure to the upper few meters below the surface.

 Theory

 Tomography is solved as an inverse problem.
-Seismic travel time data are compared to an initial Earth model and the model is modified until the best possible fit between the model predictions and observed data is found.
-Seismic waves would travel in straight lines if Earth was of uniform composition, but the compositional layering, tectonic structure, and thermal variations reflect and refract seismic waves.
-The location and magnitude of these variations can be calculated by the inversion process, although solutions to tomographic inversions are non-unique.
+Seismic data are compared to an initial Earth model and the model is modified until the best possible fit between the model predictions and observed data is found.
+Seismic waves would travel in straight lines if Earth was of uniform composition, but structural, chemical, and thermal variations affect the properties of seismic waves, most importantly their velocity, leading to the reflection and refraction of these waves.
+The location and magnitude of variations in the subsurface can be calculated by the inversion process, although solutions to tomographic inversions are non-unique.
+Most commonly, only the travel time of the seismic waves is considered in the inversion.
+However, advances in modeling techniques and computing power have allowed different parts, or the entirety, of the measured seismic waveform to be fit during the inversion.

-Seismic tomography is similar to medical x-ray computed tomography (CT scan) in that a computer processes receiver data to produce a 3D image, although CT scans use attenuation instead of traveltime difference.
-Seismic tomography has to deal with the analysis of curved ray paths which are reflected and refracted within the earth and potential uncertainty in the location of the earthquake hypocenter.
+Seismic tomography is similar to medical x-ray computed tomography (CT scan) in that a computer processes receiver data to produce a 3D image, although CT scans use attenuation instead of travel-time difference.
+Seismic tomography has to deal with the analysis of curved ray paths which are reflected and refracted within the Earth, and potential uncertainty in the location of the earthquake hypocenter.
 CT scans use linear x-rays and a known source.

 History

-Seismic tomography requires large datasets of seismograms and well-located earthquake or explosion sources.
-These became more widely available in the 1960s with the expansion of global seismic networks and in the 1970s when digital seismograph data archives were established.
-These developments occurred concurrently with advancements in computing power that were required to solve inverse problems and generate theoretical seismograms for model testing.

-In 1977, P-wave delay times were used to create the first seismic array-scale 2D map of seismic velocity.
-In the same year, P-wave data were used to determine 150 spherical harmonic coefficients for velocity anomalies in the mantle.
-The first model using iterative techniques, required when there are a large numbers of unknowns, was done in 1984.
-This built upon the first radially anisotropic model of the Earth, which provided the required initial reference frame to compare tomographic models to for iteration.
-Initial models had resolution of ~3000 to 5000 km, as compared to the few hundred kilometer resolution of current models.

-Seismic tomographic models improve with advancements in computing and expansion of seismic networks.
-Recent models of global body waves used over 107 traveltimes to model 105 to 106 unknowns.